Racetrack motorcyclist dies after hitting wall at Hampton Downs

 A 28-year-old Auckland motorcyclist has died in hospital after she struck a wall while riding at a Waikato raceway.

-On Wednesday Sasha, the daughter of Glennis and Rob Thompson, had suffered critical injuries in the crash at Hampton Downs Motorsport Park and was later put on life support.
+On Wednesday Sasha Thompson suffered critical injuries in the crash at Hampton Downs Motorsport Park and was later put on life support.

 She was taking part in a non competitive HD Moto event which gives motorcyclists an opportunity to ride the track, according to Hampton Downs.